ihpannu/100-JavaScript-Projects/README.md

 ## Goal ⚽️

 1. Learn programming thinking via JavaScript.
-2. Learn enough React to build your own demo app for your work project.
+2. Learn enough React, Vue, Angular to build your own demo app for your work project.
 3. Learn Node; be able to build your own tooling for front-end architecture.